About the Greece: Food, Art & Culture Studies of the Aegean Summer Program

 Housing and Orientation

-Housing in Athens will be in the Athens Centre apartment in Mets near the ancient pan Athenian Stadium.
-Students will stay in hotel accommodations (doubles or triples) in Italy and for the duration of the program on the Greek islands.
+Housing in Athens will be in a hotel near the Acropolis.
+Students will stay in hotel accommodations (doubles or triples) for the duration of the program on the Greek islands.

 - Program Acceptance Fee

 - Various campus-specific fees** (college fee, technology fee, etc.)